 - Types of Onions (seasonal differences)

 - U.S. Onion Availability

 - Colors of Onions (with flavors & best uses)

 - Sizes of Onions & Packaging Options

-- Activity: Onion Identification to show the type and size varieties for an in-store demo or cooking class.
+- Activity: Onion Identification (for in-store demo or cooking class)

 - Glossary of Allium Terms

 Types of Onions

 Onions of all colors - yellow, red, and white are grown in the U.S. and available year-round.
 Seasonal differences like flavor and texture are noticeable and highlighted as follows.